 Caregiving can bring forth an ever-changing kaleidoscope of emotions.
-These feelings are often bittersweet, and without the proper preparations and assistance, things can quickly skew towards bitter.
-Left unchecked, many of these emotions may lead to guilt, depression, anxiety and caregiver burnout.
+These feelings are often bittersweet, but without the proper preparations and assistance, things can quickly skew towards bitter.
+Left unchecked, many of these emotions may lead to persistent guilt, depression, anxiety and caregiver burnout.

-While therapy is recommended for people who are struggling with these negative feelings, many wish to handle such challenges on their own.
-Professional help can be extremely beneficial, but there are steps that caregivers can take by themselves to better handle the emotional complexities of caregiving and get more comfortable with the idea of seeking outside assistance.
+While counseling or therapy is recommended for people who are struggling with these negative feelings, many wish to handle such challenges on their own.
+Professional help can be extremely beneficial, but there are steps that caregivers can take by themselves to better handle the emotional challenges of caregiving and get more comfortable with the idea of seeking outside assistance.

-Former graphic designer Koko Kawasaki is no stranger to the importance of respite and self-care for caregivers.
-The experience of caring for her father who suffered from multiple health issues, including stroke and vascular dementia, inspired her to earn her master’s degree in gerontology to help other families like hers.
+Former graphic designer Koko Kawasaki, M.A., is no stranger to the importance of respite and self-care for caregivers.
+The experience of caring for her father, who suffered from multiple health issues, including stroke and vascular dementia, inspired her to earn her master’s degree in gerontology to help other families like hers.

 Self-care tends to be one of the biggest challenges for those who are caring for ill and aging loved ones, but Kawasaki agrees that it is a necessity for wellness of the entire care team.
 Even though this is a need we all understand the importance of, there is something about caregiving that triggers guilt in anyone who yearns for a moment alone to pursue physical and mental healing.

-The concept of self-care is different for each person.
-As our responsibilities and relationships shift throughout our lives, the ways we prefer to recharge ourselves can change.
+As our responsibilities and relationships shift throughout our lives, the ways we prefer to recharge our batteries can change.
 Caregiving imposes limitations on time, energy and financial resources, causing many to abandon the hobbies and pastimes they previously enjoyed.
-Some search for new types of respite that better fit with their new routine, but the bottom line is that caregivers must establish some sort of realistic self-care regimen that works for them.
+Some of us search for new types of respite that fit better with our new routines, but the bottom line is that caregivers must establish some sort of realistic self-care regimen that works for them.

-For example, Kawasaki’s regimen consisted of daily physical and spiritual activities.
+For example, Kawasaki’s daily self-care routine consisted of primarily physical and spiritual activities.
 “For exercise, I took brisk walks on most days, even if I had only 20 or 30 minutes of spare time.
 The physical activity helped me to decompress and I would feel better immediately,” she assures.
 “My spiritual practice was also a vital part of my self-care.
-As a Buddhist, I chant daily and this practice helped me to stay focused yet flexible as a caregiver.
+As a Buddhist, I chant daily, and this practice helped me to stay focused yet flexible.
 It gave me spiritual nourishment that sustained me during the difficult times I faced as a caregiver.
-Other things that I did to self-care included short weekend getaways with my spouse (when I could) and spending time having coffee or dinner with friends.”
+Other things I did to recharge included short weekend getaways with my spouse (when I could) and spending time having coffee or dinner with friends.”

 The Encircle program included: